Whakaari eruptions victims awarded more than $10m in reparations

 Twenty-two people died in the eruption and 25 others were injured.

-He said reparations would be paid by the islands’ owner Whakaari Management Limited, White Island Tours and helicopter company, Volcanic Air Safaris.
+He said reparations would be paid by the islands’ owner Whakaari Management Limited, White Island Tours and the helicopter company Volcanic Air Safaris.

 “I adopt an individual general sum of $250,000,” Judge Thomas said.